nicholasaleks/CrackQL/README.md

 ```

 ## Configuration
-Use `config.py` to set HTTP cookies and headers if the endpoint requires authentication.
+Use `config.py` to set HTTP cookies, headers or proxies if the endpoint requires authentication.

 ## Maintainers
 * [Nick Aleks](https://github.com/nicholasaleks)